Barhwald/Git-101-final-project/README.md

 # Git-101-final-project

-A project to finish the Git & GitHub 101 course on Udemy
+Just added a new line to modify the file.

+Now there's two more lines.